gildas-lormeau/zip.js/tests/api-symmetry/README.md

 `ZipWriter#add` call, yet only `lib/core/zip-fs.js` re-exported it.
 A core-build user got an error whose constant the same package's types promised and the bundle did not provide.

-The rule is the one that case violated: **a build must export every public error constant its own code can throw**.
-Public means exported by at least one entry point, so a constant that is deliberately internal, e.g. the `zipjs-abort-export` sentinel `zip-fs.js` throws at itself, is not dragged into the public surface by being reachable.
+The rule is the one that case violated: **every error message a build can surface to its caller is an exported constant of that build**.
+A caller identifies an error by comparing it against something the package provides, so a message reachable only by copying its text out of the source is not identifiable at all.
+That covers both directions of the same defect: a constant that lost its export, as `ERR_ABORTED` had, and a message that never had a constant, as the four `ZipFS` move and add messages did.

 Reachability is read from the module graph rather than from a list, so a constant moving between modules re-decides which builds owe it with nothing to update by hand.
+The codec worker scripts are scanned too, against the constants the library exports rather than their own, which they do not have: a message a worker builds reaches the caller through the worker protocol, which forwards its text, so it has to be identifiable exactly as if the main thread had built it.

 It also checks that every name a build exports is declared in `index.d.ts`, that every error constant declared there is exported by some entry point, and that each built file exposes exactly what its source